M&A employment law support: TUPE clauses in a business transfer agreement

 Understanding who is “affected”

 Informing and consulting under TUPE must be done with employee representatives of any affected employees.
 This may involve an election of representatives, or it may be with trade union representatives.
+Note that for transfers which will take place after 1 July 2024, employers may consult with affected employees directly (provided there are no existing employee representatives in place) where either the business employs fewer than 50 employees or the proposed transfer involves fewer than 10 transferring employees (or both).

 Sellers do not always realise that “affected” employees are not just those whose employment will transfer to the buyer.
 It has a wider meaning than that and includes anyone whose employment is in some way impacted by the transfer of the business.
 For example, it could include employees whose employment does not actually transfer, because they are not legally “assigned” to the organised group of employees, but whose roles will change because part of their work currently relates to the business that is being sold.
 Shared function roles such as a head of HR, or a head of finance, for example, may fall into this category.
 If a seller fails to include them in the TUPE information and consultation process, they may have a legal claim.
 The same applies to the buyer, who may have an obligation to consult its own employees if the arrival of the transferring employees will have an impact on its existing workforce.